Animal Cruelty and Abuse in China, Are These People Barbarians?

 Not pleasant, BE WARNED

 I am well aware of China's terrible human rights record.
-I am also well aware that animal welfare in China is a non existent concept.
-Well that is not strictly true as I think some in roads have been made.
+I am also well aware that animal welfare in China is at time of writing a non-existent concept.

 Zoo keepers or trainers were walking behind a small bear cub as it crawled along on all fours.
 They beat its backside and back legs with sticks until it raised it back legs and walked just on its front ones.
-Each time its legs fell they were hit with the sticks.
+Each time its legs fell the poor animal was hit with the sticks.

 Tigers in a cage with their trainers.
-The trainer puts is head close and in the animal's mouth.
+The trainer puts his head close and then in the animal's mouth.
 Dangerous?
 Apparently not.
 The Tigers have had all their teeth and claws removed causing them a lifetime of pain.

 A small bear is dragged around on roller skates with its hands tied and mouth gagged.
 It is dressed nicely of course so as not to cause offense.

-One of the most distressing aspects of these videos was the sheer enjoyment that the spectators received from the animal's suffering.
+One of the most distressing aspects of these videos was the sheer enjoyment the spectators appeared to receive from the animal's suffering.
 Small children giggled excitedly, clapping their hands as live roosters were thrown to the tigers.

-There have been reports of mass animal graves full of dead zoo animals that have died of malnutrition, terrible living conditions such as bare concrete pitch black areas where the animal's are kept and animal's being terribly beaten on a regular basis.
+There have been reports of mass animal graves discovered in China, full of dead zoo animals that have died from malnutrition, from terrible living conditions such as bare concrete pitch black areas where the animal's are kept and from being terribly beaten on a regular basis.

 I am not sure where this rant is going but I know that something must be done and done soon

-In the 21st Century are we not civilised?
+In the 21st Century we are civilized, aren’t we?

-Gratifying oneself by making an innocent, helpless creature suffer at your hands is far from civilised.
+Gratifying oneself by making an innocent, helpless creature suffer at your hands is far from civilized.

 Shame on you China